Cryptocurrency and Mortgages

 A small number of lenders in the UK will consider your application if you’re using cryptocurrency as a source of income for your deposit.

-These are known to include: Pepper Money, Loughborough Building Society, Generation Home, Norton Home Loans, Bluestone Mortgages as well as Barclays, Nationwide and NatWest.
+These include Pepper Money, Loughborough Building Society, Generation Home, Norton Home Loans, Bluestone Mortgages, Barclays, Nationwide, and NatWest.

 How to get a mortgage using cryptocurrency as a deposit